-In the beginning, I did manage a dropshipping Instagram account, but I always thought it was pretty hard.
+In the beginning I managed a dropshipping Instagram account, but I always thought it was pretty hard.
 Until now.
-Learn with me on how to set up your dropshipping Instagram account correctly, and then let’s grow it together from scratch!
+Learn with me on how to set up your dropshipping Instagram account correctly, and then let's grow it together from scratch!

-First off, I want to make it clear that even though there are certain ways that you can follow to get more followers to your dropshipping Instagram account.
-That it will still take time.
+First off, I want to make it clear that even though there are certain ways that you can get more followers to your dropshipping Instagram account, it will still take time.

 This isn't an overnight process.

 It could become boring after some time, but just know that if you stick to it and don't give up that someday you will make it!

 My first tip has to do with what I said above.

 You need to be consistent.
 Once you start posting, keep posting!

 Don't skip days because you don't feel like it or you think something like, “I will never make it.”

 So now that I know you won't give up easily, we can begin!